 Beer Butter Mushrooms

-- 1 cup of beer a lager or pilsner
+- 1 cup pilsner/lager style beer

-- 1 tablespoon of chopped fresh thyme
+- 1 TBSP fresh chopped thyme

-- Kosher salt and cracked black pepper to taste
+- Kosher salt and cracked black pepper, to taste

 - Melt the butter in a skillet or large pan over moderate heat.
 Add the garlic and simmer for about 30 seconds or until it's fragrant and softened, about 30 seconds.
 Stir a few times throughout to prevent it from browning.